American Christianity in 2025: A Critical Assessment

 Interfaith dialogue has become impossible when one partner openly supports policies of religious discrimination and persecution.

 Moral leadership on issues like poverty, racism, and environmental stewardship has been completely surrendered to secular organizations.
+The church no longer serves as a conscience to the nation but as a chaplain to its own political interests.

 The Historical Parallel

-- Theological rationalization of obviously anti-Christian policies
+• Theological rationalization of obviously anti-Christian policies

-- Institutional capture by political extremists
+• Institutional capture by political extremists

-- Persecution of internal critics while claiming victimhood
+• Persecution of internal critics while claiming victimhood

-- Conflation of national identity with religious identity
+• Conflation of national identity with religious identity

-- Abandonment of vulnerable populations in favor of political power
+• Abandonment of vulnerable populations in favor of political power

 Prayer has become magical thinking.
 Christians pray for God to bless their political candidates while ignoring the suffering their policies create.
+Political victories are experienced as spiritual triumphs, and political leaders are viewed as divinely appointed protectors regardless of their personal adherence to religious dogma.

 Faith has become tribal identity.
 Being “Christian” means belonging to the right political team, not following Christ’s teachings.
+The faith has evolved from a set of propositional truths into a cultural identity that provides belonging in a fragmented world—an evolution in sociological form but an inversion in theological substance.

 The Moral Reckoning